par7133/RADXIDE/README.md

 contributors to the project.
-The original code of these excerpts could be borrowed from other sources which the author and the contributors to this RadXIDE have no knowledge about.
+The original code of these excerpts could be borrowed from other sources which the author and the contributors to this RADXIDE have no knowledge about.

 Code Library scaffolding and most of its code